Brock2287/chipadvisor/README.md

 # README
-This is a continuation of a practicum project from Franklin University.
+This is a continuation of a Franklin University practicum project

-# Worked on by
+Worked on by:
-# Andrew Sisinger
-# Melissa Radi
+Melissa Radi
+Brock Schoenbeck
+Andy Sisinger